node-red/designs/designs/admin-api-authentication.md

   },
   // Change the value to be set to the argument 'token' to
   // the specified header name.
-  // If not specified, get from Autorization header.
+  // If not specified, get from Authorization header.
   tokenHeader: '<token header name>'
 }
 ```